 The imbalance settlement agreement is a legal contract that defines eSett's and the BRP's liabilities, the BRP's collateral requirements and procedures for exclusion, and the legal items.
-The main stakeholders in the Imbalance Settlement Model are the Retailers (REs), the Balance Responsible Parties (BRPs), the Distribution System Operators (DSOs), the Transmission System Operators (TSOs), Nominated Electricity Market Operators (NEMOs), and eSett.
+The main stakeholders in the Imbalance Settlement Model are the Retailers (REs), the Balance Responsible Parties (BRPs), the Distribution System Operators (DSOs), the Balance Service Providers (BSPs), the Transmission System Operators (TSOs), Nominated Electricity Market Operators (NEMOs), and eSett.
 The definitions of these stakeholders are presented in the list of terminology at the beginning of this Handbook.